deadcast2/propulsion-physics/README.md

 + **Reach Time** lets you set how long the propelled object should take to reach the target based on the editor’s gravity.

 + **Propel Sound** allows you to have a sound play when something touches the propulsion script.
-It plays the sound at the location the tsg_PropulsionPhysics script is attached to.

 + **Trajectory Color** does what it says. :) This is really handy when you have multiple propulsions in a scene.